 537 Clemens Hall

-She is the author of The Uses of Variety: Modern Americanism and the Quest for National Distinctiveness (Harvard UP 2000), which was co-winner of the Thomas J. Wilson prize for best first book published by Harvard University Press.
+Her first book, The Uses of Variety: Modern Americanism and the Quest for National Distinctiveness (Harvard UP 2000), was co-winner of the Thomas J. Wilson prize for best first book published by Harvard University Press.

 Bramen has written for the Washington Post, The Conversation, the Black Agenda Report, and the Political Theology Network.

 She is currently working on two projects: one an essay entitled “The Psychic Wounds of Misogyny: From Suffrage Literature to Online Harassment” and the second, a book-length cultural history of astrology.